AdobeDocs/experience-manager-64.en/help/sites-deploying/sites-repository-restructuring-in-aem-6-4.md

   </tr>
   <tr>
    <td><strong>Notes</strong></td>
-   <td>Referencing a non-existing <span class="code">grid_base.less</span> file results in the Layout Mode of the Page and Template Editor not working, and a disruption of page layout.</td>
+   <td>Referencing a non-existing <code>grid_base.less</code> file results in the Layout Mode of the Page and Template Editor not working, and a disruption of page layout.</td>
   </tr>
  </tbody>
 </table>